citp/privacy-policy-historical/a/ac/ace/acepolls.com.md

 **Your choices**

   * You may create or vote in any poll on this site.
-  * You may cancel any poll that you created by Contacting Us and supplying a valid reason and IP.
+  * You may cancel any poll that you created by Contacting Us and supplying a valid reason and poll ID.

 **More information**

 Ace Polls adheres to the US Safe Harbor privacy principles.
-For more information about the Safe Harbor framework or our registration, see the [Department of Commerce's web site](http://www.export.gov/safeharbor/).
+For more information about the Safe Harbor framework, see the [Department of Commerce's web site](http://www.export.gov/safeharbor/).

-Further information about Ace Polls is available [here](https://web.archive.org/web/20061215215517id_/http%3A//www.acepolls.com/faq.php).
+Further information about Ace Polls is available [here](http://www.acepolls.com/faq/).